List of Mobile Suit Gundam 00 characters: Katharon

 Marina Ismail (Persian: مارینا اسماعیل; Azeri: Marina İsmayıl) is the First Princess of Azadistan, which is struggling economically due to the UN's embargo on oil exports.
 She is politically inexperienced and comes from an ordinary household, but accepted the position of Princess of Azadistan when Parliament chose her based on her lineage.
 She first encounters Setsuna F Seiei during her diplomatic mission to seek economic aid and access to the solar energy pipelines.
 After learning that Setsuna is one of Celestial Being's Gundam Meisters, she slowly develops a concern for his well-being.
 Conversely, Marina becomes an influencing figure in Setsuna's life; she appears in one of his dreams, telling him it is okay for him to stop fighting.
 At the very end of the first series, Marina reads a letter from Setsuna about his search for answers and that though the two follow separate paths, they share the same goal of ending war.

-During the second series, Marina is arrested by the Federation because of her perceived connection with Setsuna in the first series.
-Setsuna rescues Marina during Celestial Being's operation to free Allelujah Haptism and she is brought on board the Ptolemaios II.
+During the second series, Marina is arrested by the Federation because of her perceived connection with Setsuna.
+Setsuna rescues Marina during Celestial Being's operation to free Allelujah Haptism, and she is brought on board the Ptolemaios II.
 After witnessing Azadistan in flames because of an attack by Ali Al-Saachez, she is left in the care of her former adviser, Shirin Bakhtiar, who is now a member of the anti-government group Katharon.
 However, Marina refuses to fight.
-Instead, she tends to the children orphaned by the conflict and uses their wishes as the basis for a song, which will be the main anthem of the people's longing for true peace.
+Instead, she tends to the children orphaned by the conflict and uses their wishes as the basis for a song which will be the main anthem of the people's longing for true peace.
 In the epilogue, she is seen leading a rebuilt Azadistan.
 In the Gundam 00 movie, she is seen telling the people of her realm not to panic about the ELS invasion.
-In the movie epilogue set 50 years after the ELS invasion, she is visited by Setsuna after he turned into an ELS being.
+In the movie's epilogue, set 50 years after the ELS invasion, she is visited by Setsuna after he turned into an ELS being.
 Almost blind by then, she bursts into tears once she hears Setsuna's voice and they embrace.